nazmulidris/coordinator/README.md

 2. `onDependentViewChanged(parent: CoordinatorLayout, child: FrameLayout, dependency: View): Boolean`.
 If the first method found that there were views that this behavior has a dependency on, then this second method will be called when those views change in any way.
-This provides this behavior the opportunity to take some action on the dependent view, in reaction to some change that occurred in a child of the `CooordinatorLayout` that this behavior depends on.
+This provides this behavior the opportunity to take some action on the `child` view, in reaction to some change in the `dependency` view.